lcj566/Environmental-spatial-planning-project/README.md

 ## Data Sources
-CORINE Land Cover (CLC)
+CORINE Land Cover (CLC),
-Natura 2000 Protected Areas
+Natura 2000 Protected Areas,
-SRTM Digital Elevation Model (DEM)
+SRTM Digital Elevation Model (DEM),
-ESRI Data & Maps
+ESRI Data & Maps,
-Statistics Poland (GUS)
+Statistics Poland (GUS).

 The objective of the project is to demonstrate how remote sensing and GIS-based analysis can support spatial planning and environmental decision-making processes.